 - A. "AAPA" means American academy of physician assistants. - B. "Effective supervision" means the exercise of physician oversight, control, and direction of services rendered by a physician assistant.
-Elements of effective supervision include: - on-going availability of direct communication, either face-to-face, telephonically or by electronic means: - (2) active, ongoing review of the physician assistant's services, as appropriate, for quality assurance and professional support; - (3) a predetermined plan for emergency situations; and - (4) identification of other supervising physicians, as appropriate to the practice setting. - C. "NCCPA" means national commission on certification of physician assistants. - D. "Direct communication" means communication between the supervising physician and physician assistant, in person, telephonically, by email or other electronic means. - E. "Scope of practice" means duties and limitations of duties placed upon a physician assistant by their supervising physician and the board; includes the limitations implied by the field of practice of the supervising physician. - F. "Supervising physician" means a physician who holds a current unrestricted license, or a physician with a stipulated license with expressed board approval to supervise a physician assistant, and provides a notification of supervision, assumes legal responsibility for health care tasks performed by the physician assistant and is approved by the board. - G. "PANCE" means physician assistant national certifying exam.
-[16.17.9.7 NMAC N, 6-11-2018]
+Elements of effective supervision include: - (1) on-going availability of direct communication, either face-to-face, telephonically or by electronic - (2) active, ongoing review of the physician assistant's services, as appropriate, for quality assurance and professional support; - (3) a predetermined plan for emergency situations; and - (4) identification of other supervising physicians, as appropriate to the practice setting. - C. "NCCPA" means national commission on certification of physician assistants. - D. "Direct communication" means communication between the supervising physician and physician assistant, in person, telephonically, by email or other electronic means. - E. "Scope of practice" means duties and limitations of duties placed upon a physician assistant by their supervising physician and the board; includes the limitations implied by the field of practice of the supervising physician. - F. "Supervising physician" means a physician who holds a current unrestricted license, or a physician with a stipulated license with expressed board approval to supervise a physician assistant, and provides a notification of supervision, assumes legal responsibility for health care tasks performed by the physician assistant and is approved by the board. - G. "PANCE" means physician assistant national certifying exam.

-16.17.9.8 QUALIFICATIONS FOR LICENSURE AS A PHYSICIAN ASSISTANT:
+16.17.9.8 OUALIFICATIONS FOR LICENSURE AS A PHYSICIAN ASSISTANT:

-- A. shall have successfully completed a physician assistant program accredited by the: - (1) accreditation review commission on education for the physician assistant; or - (2) if prior to January 1, 2001, either the: - (a) committee on accreditation of allied health education programs; or - (b) committee on allied health education and accreditation: - (c) or its successor agency. - B. shall have successfully completed the physician assistant national certifying exam issued and administered by the national commission on certification of physician assistants (NCCPA). - C. be of good moral and professional character; and - D. submit any other proof of competency as may be requested by the board.
+- A. shall have successfully completed a physician assistant program accredited by the: - (1) accreditation review commission on education for the physician assistant; or - (2) if prior to January 1, 2001, either the: - (a) committee on accreditation of allied health education programs; or - (b) committee on allied health education and accreditation; - (c) or its successor agency. - B. shall have successfully completed the physician assistant national certifying exam issued and administered by the national commission on certification of physician assistants (NCCPA). - C. be of good moral and professional character; and